Kaurin/lab-teleport/Readme.md

 Used to set a few helper variables for roles such as `teleport_ssh_agent`, `teleport_ssh_agentless` and `teleport_rbac_bootstrap`.

 Included at the very beginning of those roles to ensure semaphore variables are set, such as what type of Teleport deployment is in question (`kube` vs `node`) and on which node is Teleport-cluster installed.
+A lot of roles make use of this helper role.